 Anti-virus and anti-malware software constantly monitor your devices to ensure that digital threats are caught and eliminated as soon as possible.
 You should have anti-virus software downloaded on any device that you use to access the internet, including your smartphone.

 We’re all guilty of using “1234” as a password or of setting the same password for multiple accounts.
 Passwords can be tricky to manage, especially when so many applications require routine password updates.

 Don’t fall into the trap of creating a simple, easy-to-guess password or using the same password across the board.
 In both instances, you are taking a big risk with your privacy by making it that much easier for a hacker to step in.

 Creating and managing your password combinations turns into a seamless process with a password manager.
 A password manager can create complex passwords and store them for you, meaning you don’t need to worry about remembering them.

 Password managers can also monitor each account for potential security breaches, help you identify weak combinations, and keep passwords synced between your phone and your computer.
 Not only does this help protect your digital privacy, but it also makes signing in and out much easier.

 The internet has become an unshakable part of our lives – and for the most part, that’s a great thing!
-We live in a digital world where we can pay our electric bill, check our credit score, binge-watch our favorite show, and buy a new dishwasher all from behind a screen.
+We live in a digital world where we can pay our electric bill, check our credit score, binge-watch our favourite shows, and buy a new dishwasher, all from behind a screen.
 But that convenience and accessibility comes at a price: your privacy isn’t always guaranteed, and it’s up to you to ensure that your digital security is a top priority.